fktpp/fktpp.github.io/_posts/2018-08-30-enabling-native-acceleration-for-mllib.md

 To ease the adoption, I decide to find a openblas parcel for cloudera.
-During the search I discover the press release [Cloudera And Intel Speed Up Machine Learning Workloads With Apache Spark, Intel0…3 Math Kernel Library Integration](https://www.cloudera.com/more/news-and-blogs/press-releases/2017-02-08-cloudera-and-intel-speed-up-machine-learning-workloads-with-apache-spark-intel-math-kernel-library-integration.html) showing that Intel MKL is a great option.
+During the search I discover the press release [Cloudera And Intel Speed Up Machine Learning Workloads With Apache Spark, Intel Math Kernel Library Integration](https://www.cloudera.com/more/news-and-blogs/press-releases/2017-02-08-cloudera-and-intel-speed-up-machine-learning-workloads-with-apache-spark-intel-math-kernel-library-integration.html) showing that Intel MKL is a great option.

 Contine with Intel MKL, I find the [great thread](https://community.cloudera.com/t5/Advanced-Analytics-Apache-Spark/Intel-MKL-Spark-on-CDH-5-9/m-p/48962) in cloudera